robinhood/faust/docs/introduction.rst

 .. note::

-    See bundles in the installation instructions section of this document for a list of supported setuptools extensions.
+    See bundles in the :ref:`installation` instructions section of this document for a list of supported setuptools extensions.

 .. include:: includes/introduction.txt